dbt-labs/dbt-audit-helper/README.md

 ```

 ## compare_all_columns ([source](macros/compare_all_columns.sql))
-This macro is designed to be added to a dbt test suite to monitor changes
+This macro is designed to be added to a dbt test suite as a custom test.
+A
-to values when code is changed, as part of a PR or during development.
-It sets
+`compare_all_columns` test monitors changes data values when code is changed
+as part of a PR or during development.
+It sets up a test that will fail
-up a test that will fail if any column values do not match, with options for more
+if any column values do not match.

+Users can configure what exactly constitutes a value match or failure.
+If
-or less stringent requirements.
-If there is a test failure, results can be inspected
+there is a test failure, results can be inspected in the warehouse.
+The primary key
-in the warehouse, possibly by using the primary key in the test output to join to
+and the column name can be included in the test output that gets written to the warehouse.
-relevant tables in your dev or prod schema to investigate the error.
+This enables the user to join test results to relevant tables in your dev or prod schema to investigate the error.

 ### Usage:

+_Note: this test should only be used on (and will only work on) models that have a primary key that is reliably `unique` and `not_null`.
+[Generic dbt tests](https://docs.getdbt.com/docs/building-a-dbt-project/tests#generic-tests) should be used to ensure the model being tested meets the requirements of `unique` and `not_null`._

 To create a test for the `stg_customers` model, create a custom test
 in the `tests` subdirectory of your dbt project that looks like this: